 According to WHO, the common symptoms of the coronavirus include runny nose, fever, and sore throat.
 Now, the twist is that these symptoms are very similar to the symptoms of cold and flu.
-And people with even symptoms like cold and flu (not tested positive for the COVID-19) are either rushing to hospitals or paying an online doctor visit.
+And people with even symptoms like cold and flu (not tested positive for COVID-19) are either rushing to hospitals or consult a doctor online.
 Perhaps we can call it the coronavirus scare.
-So, in the wake of coronavirus scare, and individuals who only have a cold, here’s a blog on food items that will help you get rid of a stuffy nose and sore throat.
+So, in the wake of the coronavirus scare, and individuals who only have a cold, here’s a blog on food items that will help you get rid of a stuffy nose and sore throat.

-Vitamin-D rich food, particularly milk, can help you fight the symptoms of a cold.
-According to a study published by the Massachusetts General Hospital, people with lower levels of vitamin D are more prone to cold.
+Vitamin-D-rich food, particularly milk, can help you fight the symptoms of a cold.
+According to a study published by the Massachusetts General Hospital, people with lower levels of vitamin D are more prone to colds.
 However, if you drink milk on a regular basis and eat cereal for breakfast, both these vitamin-rich food items will help you combat the symptoms of a cold.
 As an added bonus these foods will also help boost your mood.